The campus community will be informed about the award and nomination process via an article in the Campus Chronicle, a campuswide email, or the Torch.

 Each screening committee will be composed of three full-time faculty members and two student members.
 The faculty-student committee selection process is not defined by the Committee to Enhance Learning and Teaching.
 Colleges with small faculty numbers may elect to request faculty who serve an adjunct role within that unit to serve as members of the screening committee.

 The names and nomination packet of the finalist or finalists are forwarded to the Office of the Provost by the deadline.
 The nomination letter (which is usually not seen by the nominee) and the recommendation letter (written by a person chosen by the nominee) must both be included in the nomination packet along with the other required documentation listed above.
-The Committee to Enhance Learning and Teaching will select the award recipients from the list of finalists.
+The Committee to Enhance Learning and Teaching will select the award recipient from the list of finalists.

 Each college screening committee may choose to have the finalist(s) not selected to receive the award for teaching excellence, automatically resubmitted as a finalist during the next two successive years.
 After that time, however, the committee must reconsider this candidate(s) along with other new nominations.